OpenTidalFarm/OpenTidalFarm/docs/examples/tidal/orkney.rst

   # Jacobian of the quadratic friction term is non-differentiable.
   prob_params.initial_condition = Constant((DOLFIN_EPS, 0, 1))
   #prob_params.finite_element = finite_elements.p1dgp2

-  # Create the shallow water problem
+  # Now we can create the shallow water problem
   problem = SWProblem(prob_params)

   # Next we create a shallow water solver.
 Here we choose to solve the shallow